 The Advance Directive Observation template is used when creating an entry to record the type of advance directive content available in a kind of advance directive document, as determined by a person who verified that content.

 An Advance Directive Observation records the kind of advance directive source document observed by the person verifying the information and the type of content that was determined to be present.
-It also records the person who created the documentation (author) as well as the person who did the verification of the advance directive information (verifier).
+It also records the person who created the documentation (author) as well as the person who did the verification of the advance directive information (verifier), when applicable.
 An Advance Directive Observation entry should record healthcare agents established by the advance directive.
 An Advance Directive Observation also may record the location of the source advance directive document containing the information that was reviewed.

-The kinds of Advance Directives source documents could include, but are not limited to:
+The kinds of advance directives source documents could include, but are not limited to:

 Personal advance care plans